-For inter-band carrier aggregation the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annex A.2.2 with parameters specified in Table 7.3A.1_1.5-1.
+For inter-band carrier aggregation the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annex A.2.2 with parameters specified in Table 7.3A.1_1.5-1 for PC3, and in Table 7.3A.1_1.5-1a for PC2.
 The test requirement of configurations for CA operating band including Band n41 also apply for the corresponding CA operating bands with Band n90 replacing Band n41.